stealjs/steal-conditional/docs/pages/boolean-conditional-loading.md

 customElements.define("my-element", MyElement);
 ```

 Yikes! that's a lot of code there!
-But bear with me, let's break it up and smaller pieces and figure out what's going on:
+But bear with me, let's break it up in smaller pieces and figure out what's going on:

 ```js
 import "document-register-element";